awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-deploymentpreference.md

 An IAM role ARN that CodeDeploy will use for traffic shifting\.
 An IAM role will not be created if this is provided\.
 *Type*: String
 *Required*: No
 *AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*Additional Notes*: If this property is not specified the hook function names must begin with the `CodeDeployHook_` prefix, since the role created by SAM only allows *InvokeFunction* on functions named with that prefix\.

  `TriggerConfigurations`   <a name="sam-function-deploymentpreference-triggerconfigurations"></a>
 A list of trigger configurations you want to associate with the deployment group\.
 Used to notify an SNS topic on lifecycle events\.